VoltRipper

 • Buy a bigger pack — the Sur-Ron Storm Bee (5.7 kWh) and Delfast Top 3.0 (3.4 kWh) genuinely go further.

-• Buy a swappable-battery bike — models like the Segway X260, E-Ride Pro SS, and Rawrr Mantis X let you carry a second charged pack and hot-swap it, effectively doubling range on the trail.
+• Buy a swappable-battery bike — models like the Segway X260, E-Ride Pro SS, and Rawrr Mantis X let you carry a second charged pack and hot-swap it, effectively doubling range on the trail — see our charging guide for charge times and trail-charging tips.

 Bottom line